zhongfu/tp/docs/UserGuide.md

 Examples:

 * `personadd n/Nicole Tan p/99338558 e/nicole@stffhub.org a/1 Tech Drive, S138572 r/37.50 t/Hardware t/Senior` will create a new employee with name "Nicole Tan", phone number "99338558", email "nicole@stffhub.org", address "1 Tech Drive, S138572", an hourly rate of $37.50, and with tags "Hardware" and "Senior".
 * `personadd n/Jennifer Tan p/88473219 e/jennifer@stffhub.org a/13 Tech Drive, S182562 r/25` will create a new employee with name "Jennifer Tan", phone number "88473219", email "jennifer@stffhub.org", address "13 Tech Drive, S182562", an hourly rate of $25.
-No tags will be added since it is an optional attribute.
+No tags will be added since no tag attributes were provided.

 ![Adding Jennifer](images/screenshots/personadd/personadd.png)